tclahr/uac-docs/docs/index.md

                     Use '--artifacts list' to list available artifacts.

 Positional Arguments:
-  DESTINATION       Specify the directory the output file will be created in.
+  DESTINATION       Specify the directory the output file should be copied to.

 Collection Arguments:
   -m, --mount-point MOUNT_POINT
                     Specify the mount point (default: /).
   -s, --operating-system OPERATING_SYSTEM
                     Specify the operating system.
-                    Options: aix, android, freebsd, linux, macos, netbsd netscaler, openbsd, solaris -u, --run-as-non-root
+                    Options: aix, android, esxi, freebsd, linux, macos, netbsd netscaler, openbsd, solaris -u, --run-as-non-root
                     Disable root user check.
                     Note that data collection may be limited.
+      --hostname HOSTNAME
+                    Specify the target system hostname.
       --temp-dir PATH
                     Write all temporary data to this directory.